-2018 South Reservoir Replacement Project Parity Loan - The District entered into a \$18.9 million loan agreement with the State Water Resources Control Board (SWRCB) to fund construction for the South Reservoir Replacement Project.
-The project will replace the existing South Reservoir with an 8.5 MG partially buried concrete reservoir to meet demand and increase system reliability.
+2018 South Reservoir Replacement Project Parity Loan - The District entered into a loan agreement with the SWRCB to fund construction for the South Reservoir Replacement Project.
+The project replaced the existing South Reservoir with an 8.5 MG partially buried concrete reservoir to meet demand and increase system reliability.
 This project was completed in January 2020.
-As of March 31, 2020, the District has received \$14.0 million out of \$18.9 million from the SWRCB.
+The final loan amount based on project expenditure reimbursements is \$14 million.
 The loan repayments are payable solely from net revenues of the Water System.
 Interest payments on the outstanding loan balance commenced on July 1, 2018 and principal payments commenced on January 1, 2019.
 Principal and interest are payable semi-annually thereafter.
-In the event of a violation of a material provision of the loan agreement by the District and the failure of the District to cure within a reasonable time as established by the SWRCB, the SWRCB may demand immediate repayment of the loan (including accrued interest, penalty assessments and costs).

-2018 MacArthur Davenport Pipeline Replacement Project Parity Loan - The District entered into a \$18.0 million loan agreement with the State Water Resources Control Board (SWRCB) to fund construction for the MacArthur Davenport Pipeline Replacement Project.
-The project includes the realignment of part of the transmission main and the installation of approximately 7,000 feet of 8-inch and 10,900 feet of 24-inch steel water pipes away from the Hayward fault.
+2018 MacArthur Davenport Pipeline Replacement Project Parity Loan - The District entered into a loan agreement with the SWRCB to fund construction for the MacArthur Davenport Pipeline Replacement Project.
+The project re-aligned part of the transmission main and installed approximately 7,000 feet of 8-inch and 10,900 feet of 24-inch steel water pipes away from the Hayward fault reducing the likelihood of failure during a seismic event.
 This project was completed in June 2019.
-The District submitted a \$15 million disbursement request for project expenses under the loan agreement in the third quarter of fiscal year 2020.
-As of March 31, 2020, the District has not received any disbursements from the SWRCB.
+As of June 30, 2020, the District has received \$12 million in loan proceeds from the SWRCB.
+The District may receive additional loan proceeds for reimbursement of past expenses in the fiscal year ending June 30, 2021.
 The loan repayments are payable solely from net revenues of the Water System.
-In the event of a violation of a material provision of the loan agreement by the District and the failure of the District to cure within a reasonable time as established by the SWRCB, the SWRCB may demand immediate repayment of the loan (including accrued interest, penalty assessments and costs).
+Principal and interest payments on the outstanding loan balance commenced on July 1, 2020.
+Principal and interest are payable semi-annually thereafter.